Sarah Mullally: Views

 Mullally is a self-described feminist and has ordained both men and women.
-According to the Financial Times, Mullally "is seen as a theological liberal".
-However, she also supports the inclusion in the Church of England of those who reject the ordination of women, stating upon her announcement as the next bishop of London: "I am very respectful of those who, for theological reasons, cannot accept my role as a priest or a bishop.
+According to the Financial Times, she "is seen as a theological liberal".
+She has also expressed support for the inclusion within the Church of England of those who reject the ordination of women, stating upon her announcement as the next Bishop of London: "I am very respectful of those who, for theological reasons, cannot accept my role as a priest or a bishop.
 My belief is that Church diversity throughout London should flourish and grow; everybody should be able to find a spiritual home."

 In September 2016, she became one of ten bishops to make up the church's "Bishops' reflection group on sexuality".
 In relation to same-sex relationships, she stated in 2017: "It is a time for us to reflect on our tradition and scripture, and together say how we can offer a response that is about it being inclusive love."
-When asked about LGBT people in the church, she further said: "What we have to remember is this is about people, and the church seeks to demonstrate love to all, because it reflects the God of love, who loves everybody."
+When asked about LGBT people in the church, she added: "What we have to remember is this is about people, and the church seeks to demonstrate love to all, because it reflects the God of love, who loves everybody."
+In 2018, Mullally stated that she supported the Church of England's traditional teaching that marriage is between one man and one woman.
+In 2022, she supported the observance of LGBT+ history month and the launch of an advisory group aimed at advising the diocese on "pastoral care and inclusion of LGBT+ people in the life of our church communities".

+Mullally chaired the UK Commission on Bereavement and is currently patron of the bereavement charity AtaLoss.